arnavg115/shakespearify/README.md

 ---

-A model trained on a custom dataset [dataset](https://www.kaggle.com/datasets/garnavaurha/shakespearify) to translate modern english text to old shakespearean style english.
+A model trained on a custom [dataset](https://www.kaggle.com/datasets/garnavaurha/shakespearify) to translate modern english text to old shakespearean style english.
 The model was trained using [simplet5](https://github.com/Shivanandroy/simpleT5).